coreboot/coreboot/Documentation/tutorial/part2.md

-# coreboot Lesson 2: Submitting a patch to coreboot.org
+# Tutorial, part 2: Submitting a patch to coreboot.org

 ## Part 1: Setting up an account at coreboot.org